 In the midst of new baby, new house, new life, and new writing projects, I decided to enter a haiku contest for the Centennial National Cherry Blossom Festival in Washington, D.C.
-Some people may smirk at the form, but I’ve been seriously reading and writing in the form for a lot of the year and have found a newfound love for it.
+Some people may smirk at haiku, but I’ve been seriously reading and writing in the form for a while.
 The more I learn about it, the more I realize how little I knew to begin with.

 Anyway, the contest.
 Well, I won it.
 And then I wrote for the Washington Post’s blog every day for a week.
 And then a Japanese newspaper interviewed me.
 They kindly sent me a copy, but it’s all in Japanese!
 So below is what may have appeared in the Kumamoto Daily News.

 Thanks to Amy Hitt at the Washington Post, Reiko Robertson of the Kumamoto Daily News, and to the poet-judges Venus Thrash and Jose Padua!

 Also, thanks to those little blossoms on those trees.